Mongols in China: Discrimination

 Mongols in China face discrimination by the current Chinese government on the goal of assimilating the Mongolian population into the Han population.

+Tsakhiagiin Elbegdorj, former president of Mongolia, once stated that "China is trying to get rid of the Mongolian minority within its borders."
+Once on good terms with Xi Jinping, he changed his stance and became a fierce critic of Xi Jinping due to China's policy decisions pertaining to the Mongolian demography.
+He said that he feared that Mongolians in China would become the next Uyghurs.

 Schooling

 The NPC declared "minority language-medium education is unconstitutional (People's Daily)," enforcing this within Inner Mongolian schools, banning the teaching of the Mongolian language, along with riding of different kinds of Mongolian material that are deemed to de-emphasize Chinese nationality and common identity.
+In September 2021, there was a rare protest against the enforcement of Mandarin language as primary instruction medium in schools by the Mongolian community, mostly parents.
+About 8,000-10,000 protestors were arrested.
 In 2023, a book on the history of the Mongols was banned for "historical nihilism."

 Climate change and poverty relief

 Temperature changes in Inner Mongolia, China.

-The Chinese government alleges that Mongol herders/nomads cause climate change in order to justify the forced relocation of Mongols out of their ancestral land.
-Under the ecological migration policy, the Chinese government has moved thousands of Mongols into urban areas on the basis that the Mongolian nomadic lifestyle is destroying the grasslands and causing climate change symptoms like desertification and sandstorms.
-The Chinese government also justifies the movement of Mongols, calling it poverty relief, as hundreds of thousands of Mongols live in extreme poverty, however many of the displaced Mongols actually fall deeper into poverty, while also feeling out of their element and feeling like outcasts in their new homes.
+The Chinese government alleges that Mongol herders/nomads are responsible for inciting climate change due to pastoralist practices.
+However, this was due to the Household Responsibility System that encouraged industrialized agriculture as opposed to shared grasslands.
+Under the ecological migration policy, the Chinese government has moved thousands of Mongols into urban areas on the basis that the Mongolian nomadic lifestyle has resulted in desertification and sandstorms.
+In support of the "Go West" campaign, the Chinese government relocated Mongolian people in masses in favor of ecosystem recovery.
+This movement has resulted in disparities in language, and thus income.
+Consequently, this process has resulted in Mongolian impoverishment.
+However, this gap has recently been closing as a result of Mongolian language assimilation.